-- Primary damage-racking moves: jab, forward tilt, up tilt, and down tilt.
+- Neutral options: jab, forward tilt, up tilt, and down tilt.
 Falco’s jab and tilts are best used at lower percentages.
 Each one is quick and inflicts respectable damage.
 Forward tilt and down tilt are best against grounded opponents, while up tilt can be used as a light aerial punish.
 With good timing, it can also juggle foes.

 - Moves to avoid: down smash, neutral special, side special, and up special.
 Fox amiibo overuse their down smash – and Falco amiibo may get into this habit if left unchecked.
 Avoid down smash at all costs.
 Burst Blaster does not bring Falco much benefit, and is still somewhat laggy even with its increased speed.
 Falco Phantasm and Distant Fire Bird should be used for recovery purposes only.

 - If you did not feed your amiibo equipment, it’s a good idea to teach it to grab, pummel, and throw its opponents.
 When grabbing your amiibo, throw it towards the nearest edge.
 This means you will only need to use forward and back throws.
 In the equipment metagame, Improved escapability renders most grabs and throws useless.
 Without the presence of this bonus, your amiibo is free to use its grab as often as it pleases.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.
 For more information on training your amiibo past Level 50, follow this link.